AndyGaskell/PiStore/README.md

 # PiStore
-Just a personal place to put bits and bobs for Pi
+Just a personal place to put bits and bobs for Pi.
+More of a personal pi pastebin than anything else.